 Can You Join the Military With a GED?
-In this blog post, we will answer this question so that you can make an informed decision about whether or not to enlist in the United States Armed Forces!
+We will answer this question in this blog post so that you can make an informed decision about whether or not to enlist in the United States Armed Forces!

-Enlisting in the military may be a very competitive process.
-Although the military frequently needs a high school diploma, you can still join the armed forces if you have a GED.
-The military enlists GED holders as long as they meet a set of requirements.
-Whatever branch you are looking to join in, you still have to meet the age, citizenship, height and weight, and legal requirements in order to join the military.
+Enlisting in the military can be a difficult process.
+Although the military frequently requires a high school diploma, if you have a GED, you can still join the armed forces.
+GED holders can join the military if they meet certain requirements.
+Whatever branch you want to join, you must still meet the age, citizenship, height, and weight, and legal requirements to join the military.

 How can you join the military with a GED?